Aldia

 Despite my public criticism of Dark Souls II in total, I can still recognize that Aldia is one of the best characters introduced into the franchise as a whole.
 He may not have as creative an appearance or backstory as Seath in the original Dark Souls, (DS1) but he nonetheless stands out among the series’ intellectuals for his extremely atypical perspective.
 Few characters, especially humans, can claim knowledge of the laws governing this world, yet Aldia enters the narrative both aware of and completely divorced from that wisdom, rejecting the logic of the previous title for his own preferences.
 If there was ever an example that brains doesn’t necessarily translate into smarts, it would be Aldia, but being a halfwit doesn’t preclude one from being a fascinating character.

-As Vendrick’s older brother, Aldia, originally An Diel, (アン・ディール) was unsurprisingly involved with the Kingdom of Drangleic since its foundation.
-Although there is no mention of his specific deeds, he definitely took a subordinate role in his brother’s conquest of the region.
-Despite being the elder of the two siblings, Aldia didn’t take the mantle of King, and there is no mention of him possessing any titles of peerage, though the localization arbitrarily refers to him as “Lord” on occasion.
-His only sign of status is the large mansion built on the property named after him — a land situated in the country’s remote hinterlands to the east of the Shaded Woods.
-The man evidently wasn’t interested in the glory and limelight of war and politics, yet nevetheless was honored for his relation to the King.
-In all likelihood, he took a more intellectual role in whatever venture Vendrick roped them into.
+As Vendrick’s brother, Aldia was involved with the Kingdom of Drangleic since its foundation.
+Although there is no mention of his specific deeds, this “An Diel” (アン・ディール) definitely took a subordinate role in his brother’s conquest of the region.
+When the time came, he didn’t assume the mantle of king despite being the elder of the two siblings, and there is no mention of him possessing any titles of peerage, though the localization arbitrarily refers to him as “Lord” on occasion.
+His only sign of status is the large mansion built on the property named after him — a land situated in the country’s remote hinterlands east of the Shaded Woods.
+The man evidently wasn’t interested in the glory or limelight of war and politics, yet nevertheless was honored for his relation to the king.
+In all likelihood, he stepped back to pursue his own interests early into adult life, taking only an intellectual part in whatever venture Vendrick roped them into.
+The magic imbued into the Dragonriders’ halberds, for instance, may well be Aldia’s handiwork, since he proves to be a sorcerer during his subsequent time in Drangleic.

 Soul of a Vacant Guard that is the prison master’s creation.